Sondar4/Climate-Change-Analytics/README.md

 ### Foreign exchange rates

 A dataset generated on the Federal Reserve's Download Data Program, with some changes.
+This table had to be preprocessed before the copy statement because there isn't a good implementation of unpivot tables in Redshift.

 ## Data Warehouse design